thegengen/cliches/README.md

-# Cliches: Easily set up attributes for your Rails tests.
+# Cliches: Easily set up attributes for your tests.

 ## What is this?

-Cliches solves the endless problem of having to pass large hases of parameters to different methods in your tests.
+Cliches solves the endless problem of having to pass large hashes of parameters to different methods in your tests.
 This is a problem that constantly appears when writing tests, a problem that people either solve at the wrong level or don't solve at all.